snonux/gemtexter/IDEA.md

 # IDEAs

-## Templating

-Templating of .gmi files (e.g. insert %%TOC%% to Gemtext files as well).
-Could also template common .gmi page headers and footers.
-Could also insert bash code here.

 ## Also generate a PDF book

 I could use pandoc for this (convert from Markdown to PDF).
 This works on Fedora Linux 34: